-PUSHwriting has two sister web sites about teaching and using nonfiction writing and a third quasi-related site about twentieth century fiction writing so much older than the other two that it stands out like a maiden aunt.
+PUSHwriting has a sister site about teaching nonfiction writing and a quasi-related site of reviews of twentieth century fiction writing .

 YCTwriting is a website for those who teach expository nonfiction writing to teens and adults, usually English teachers.
 The new site recognizes new realities.
 Many of the most experienced teachers have retired, and more retirements are on the way.
 The newer teachers haven’t had enough experience to know what doesn’t work.